 Although the Company has taken steps to verify title to mineral properties in which it has an interest, these procedures do not guarantee the Company's title.
 Such properties may be subject to prior agreements or transfer and title may be affected by undetected defects.
 Although the Company has taken steps to verify title to mineral properties in which it has an interest, these procedures do not guarantee the Company's title.
-Such properties may be subject to prior agreements or transfer and title may be affected by undetected defects and title may be affected by undetected defects.
+Such properties may be subject to prior agreements or transfer and title may be affected by undetected defects.